 Power On / Off Button

-To turn the Echo Spot OFF, press and hold the Mic Mute button until you see the Power Off Confirmation screen.
+To turn the Echo Spot OFF, press and hold the Mic Mute button.
+After a short time, the Power Off Confirmation screen appears.
 From there, tap the Yes button (the button with the mathematical greater-than sign inside) on the screen.
 Then the speaker shuts down.
 To power it up again, simply press the Mic Mute button again and release after a half-second or so.
 The Amazon Spot then powers up once more.

 Action and Reset Button – Not Here

 No physical Action or Reset buttons are provided on the Echo Spot.
 However, you can access the onscreen menus to perform a factory default reset.

 Also, there is a light sensor and camera, found on the front panel.
 This is just above the screen area, as shown next.
 The sensor is the small gray dot at twelve o’clock there, pointed at by the green arrow.

 This “electric eye” senses the ambient light shining on the speaker, and adjusts the brightness of its light ring accordingly.
 The brighter the surrounding light, the brighter the ring glows whenever it lights up.
 The darker the area, the dimmer the light ring glows.

 This sensor also doubles as a video camera, used by Alexa for video calling.

 The Alexa Echo Spot also sports a two-hole panel, located on the back side.
 Herein, are the only two connection ports; the AUX Out and DC power input ports, as pictured in the next two rear view shots of the Spot.

 The hole on the left is the DC power input plug.
 See this pointed at by the green arrow in the last picture.